 Q: What kind of student programs and organizations does Hillel at OU sponsor on campus?

 A: Hillel at OU is home to several independent student organizations reflecting the gamut of Jewish life at OU.
 Students are encouraged to pursue their ideas and take the initiative, as well as get involved with existing projects and groups.
-Visit the Student Life link for more information about each group (Jewish Women of Ohio, Bobcats for Israel, Alpha Epsilon Pi Fraternity, Peer Network Internships, Work Study Opportunities, and more).
+Visit the Student Life link for more information about each group (Jewish Women's Org, Alpha Epsilon Pi Fraternity, Hillel Internships, Work Study Opportunities, and more).

 Q: What kind of Shabbat celebration is available at Hillel at OU?

-A: Every Friday night during the academic year, Hillel at OU hosts services, either at the Hillel building or on campus.
-Many students become involved in service leading, and Dr. Bree Becker welcomes and encourages student participation in many areas – leading prayers, offering a D’var Torah (sermon) or contributing musically.
-Hillel hosts Shabbat services in Baker Center, encouraging students from all areas of campus life to experience Shabbat on campus.
-Several times a semester, we offer a delicious Shabbat dinner to follow services.
+A: Every Friday night during the academic year, Hillel at OU hosts services and dinner at the Hillel building.
+Students are welcome to attend either services or dinner, or both!
+Many students become involved in service leading, and Sarah and Jon welcome and encourage student participation in many areas – leading prayers, offering a D’var Torah (sermon) or contributing musically.
 As always, Shabbat dinner is free for students, thanks to the generous support of alumni, parents, and friends.

 Q: Is there a Kosher Meal Plan on Campus?

 A: No, but Dining Services and Hillel recently strategized to ensure that there were plenty of "kosher style" meals available in the dining halls.
 What does this mean?
 Signage is now placed throughout the dining halls, with a blue Jewish star on the menu to indicate if the prepared foods are pork and shellfish free, and if meat and milk haven't been combined during the preparation and serving of foods.